-As experienced Denver County criminal defense lawyers and DUI attorneys, Right Law Group will advocate on your behalf to get you the best possible outcome for your case.
+As experienced Denver Criminal Defense Lawyer and DUI attorneys, Right Law Group will advocate on your behalf to get you the best possible outcome for your case.
 Need help?
 Contact us now.

-Whether you’re facing a misdemeanor or felony offense, the actions you take now can help minimize the repercussions of your case.
+Whether you’re facing a misdemeanor or felony offense in Denver, the actions you take now can help minimize the repercussions of your case.
 Contact a Denver Criminal Defense Attorney today to start building the strongest defense possible.

 Criminal cases have many unique nuances that an experienced lawyer can help you navigate.
 Early legal intervention can open up more opportunities for case dismissals or reductions in charges.
 Our lawyers will ensure that your rights and liberties are protected throughout the legal process.